Connoiter/king_tutte_datamap_scrolls/Readme.md

 which generate
 [datamaps](https://www.youtube.com/watch?v=r8dWZX8IGw8&ab_channel=PyData)
 of collections of embedding vectors.
-These pipelines are assembled from permissively licensed open source components developed by the [The Tutte Institute for Mathematics and Computing (TIMC)](https://www.cse-cst.gc.ca/en/mission/research-cse/tutte-institute-mathematics-computing) out of Canada, hence the name "King Tutte."
+These pipelines are assembled from permissively licensed open source components developed primarily by the [The Tutte Institute for Mathematics and Computing (TIMC)](https://www.cse-cst.gc.ca/en/mission/research-cse/tutte-institute-mathematics-computing) out of Canada, hence the name "King Tutte."